1587/speaking-exam/00-part5.md

 My answer:

 ```
-it seems to me that it is more important to hire a employee
-with a lot of relevant work experience.
+it seems to me that it is more important to hire a employee with a lot of relevant work experience.

-that's because experience is important than education in many fields,
+That's because in many fields, experience is more important than education,
 i think education just gives you general knowledge about certain things,
 but work experience means you know how to manage the specific things in your industry.